-- (5) In collaboration with the departments and agencies as appropriate, to prescribe minimum standards for the physical security of cryptomaterial. - (6) In collaboration with the departments and agencies, to assist in the preparation of and to review the communications portions of all cover and deception plans.
-To formulate and promulgate the basic policies used in such portions. - (7) To obtain from the departments and agencies their requirements for crypto-equipments and materials and to formulate, for consideration by the Board, integrated programs for the research, development, production and procurement necessary to meet these requirements and adequate to ensure the continuing security of Federal communications. - (8) To review and coordinate the integrated cryptosecurity research and development program and to conduct research and development necessary to support it.
-Subject to prior notification to and coordination with the Director, NSA (in the case of the Military Departments, approval by the Director, NSA), departments and agencies may initiate and pursue such research and development projects as may be necessary to support their COMSEC activities.
+- (5) In collaboration with the departments and agencies formulate and promulgate as appropriate, to/preseribe minimum standards for the physical security of cryptomaterial. - (6) In collaboration with the departments and agencies, to assist in the preparation of and to review the communications portions of all strategic cover and deception plans.
+To formulate and promulgate the basic policies used in such portions. - (7) To obtain from the departments and agencies their requirements for crypto-equipments and materials and to formulate, for consideration by the Board, integrated programs for the research, development, production and procurement necessary to meet these requirements and adequate to ensure the continuing security of Federal telecommunications. - (8) To review and coordinate the integrated cryptosecurity research and development program and to conduct research and development necessary to support it.
+Subject coordination with to prior/netification to end approval by the Director, NSA, (in the case of the Military Departments, approval by the

+Director.

+NSA, departments and agencies may initiate and pursue such research and development projects as may be necessary to support their COMSEC activities.

-- (9) To produce cryptomaterial necessary to meet the legitimate requirements of the departments and agencies and to ensure that there is adequate capacity to meet these requirements.
-In so doing, the Director, NSA, by mutual agreement will authorize the departments and agencies to engage in the production of cryptomaterial provided that such production is conducted in accordance with technical cryptologic criteria prescribed by the Director, NSA, and further provided that the Director, NSA, is kept informed of the production accomplished. - (10) In meeting operational requirements, to ensure the necessary compatibility and, in so far as practicable, the standardization of crypto-equipments and material in order to promote a maximum of efficiency and economy in their procurement, operation, and maintenance.
-Determination of the acceptability of an equipment in meeting the operational requirements is a responsibility of the departments and agencies. - (11) To furnish services and materials for the COMSEC program of the departments and agencies under mutually agreeable fiscal arrangements. - (12) To conduct liaison on technical COMSEC and related matters with the cryptologic authorities of foreign nations and international organizations. - (13) To provide technical guidance and support for cryptosecurity training conducted by the departments and agencies. - ject to the direction of the Secretary of Defense (and in the case of the
+- (9) To produce cryptomaterial necessary to meet the legitimate requirements of the departments and agencies and to insure that there is adequate capacity to meet these requirements.
+In so doing the Director, NSA by mutual will agreement may authorize the departments and agencies to engage in the production of cryptomaterial provided that such production is conducted in accordance with technical cryptologic criteria prescribed by the Director, NSA and further provided that the Director, NSA is kept informed of the production accomplished. - (10) In meeting operational requirements, to insure the necessary compatibility and, insofar as practicable, the standardization of crypto-equipments and material in order to promote a maximum of efficiency and economy in their procurement, operation, and maintenance.
+Determination of the acceptability of an equipment in meeting the operational requirements is a responsibility of the departments and agencies. - (11) To furnish services and materials for the COMSEC program of the departments and agencies under mutually agreeable fiscal arrangements.